mikey-jay/realm-simulator/README.md

 - craft a harvester - choose the most abundant alchemica token in the parcel (relative to the overall token supply)
 - craft and upgrade a single reservoir per alchemica type as needed to ensure a reservoir emptying frequency of 8 hours or less
 - craft and upgrade a maker as needed to allow upgrading of other installations - once a maker has been crafted, the bots' goal is to keep the maker one level ahead of their current simultaneous upgrades so that it never limits their progress
-- bots are considered to have a virtually unlimited bankroll, and they reinvest every penny in their parcel
+- bots are considered to have a virtually unlimited bankroll (though it is possible to limit it in the simulation settings), and they reinvest every penny in their parcel
-- bots are given a single parcel to build on - this is currently a spacious parcel but this is configurable in the simulation
+- bots are given a single parcel to build on - this is currently a spacious parcel but this is configurable in the simulation - the parcel is assumed to get an average VRF roll for its alchemica supply, and does not have any boosts (both of these variables are configurable, however)
+- bots do not spend any GLTR to speed up installation crafting - since the value of GLTR vs alchemica is dynamic, its cost is not able to be assumed it a meaningful way in the simulation

 In addition to the rules above, the following strategies are examined in the simulation.
 The code that runs the bot strategies is contained in the `/strategies` folder of the project.